Installation

 calculate exchange and correlation energy densities via de xc()

 arithmetic expressions (see below).
-The code in critic2 is not
+Critic2 is not compatible with

 and LIBXC_xcf90_LIBRARY